magedmg/adds-cheatsheet/main.typ

 - *0 child*: just delete
 - *1 child*: set parent's pointer to point to the one child
 - *2 children*: replace with in-order successor child (leftmost child of right subtree)

+== BST Insert

+- not balanced so easy

 == Trie
 #image("trie.png", width: 60%)